-In part one of this series we considered the importance of discipling Chinese students as Chinese believers who are prepared to live in a Chinese context (contextualized discipleship).
+In part one of this series we considered the importance of discipling Chinese students as Chinese believers who are prepared to live in a Chinese context (contextualised discipleship).
 In this second part we consider the need for pre-return training to prepare returnees for the issues they will face on returning home.
+In the part three we will consider connecting with a Church or fellowship in China.
 Experience has shown that there are four key topics that need to be addressed:

 - Relating to family.